jamespdat-spec/homeassistant-up-bank/README.md

 # Development
 I have included a docker-compose file with mapping, so make sure you have docker, and docker-compose installed.
 Then you can start it with `docker-compose up -d`.
 Every time you change the files you will need to restart the server inside the HA GUI for the changes to kick in.

+# Updated in November 2024 to run with HACS
+And has some robustness improvements, please let me know if you come up against any issues.